Jimmy Lai: Political activities

 During the early hours of 12 January 2015, two masked men hurled petrol bombs at Lai's home on Kadoorie Avenue in Kowloon Tong.
 At the same time, a petrol bomb was thrown at the Next Media headquarters in Tseung Kwan O Industrial Estate.
 The fires were extinguished by security guards.
 The perpetrators fled and two cars used in the attacks were found torched in Shek Kip Mei and Cheung Sha Wan.
 The crimes were denounced as an "attack on press freedom".

 Between July and November 2019 Lai was able to meet with US Vice President Mike Pence and later with US House Speaker Nancy Pelosi to discuss the Hong Kong protests.
+Lai said, 'We in Hong Kong are fighting for the shared values of the US against China.
+We are fighting their war in the enemy camp.'
 Pelosi published a photograph of herself, Lai, along with Martin Lee and Janet Pang and supporting words to the Hong Kong protesters.
 Lai also later met with then US National Security Adviser John Bolton.
 Bloomberg reporter, Nicholas Wadham tweeted that the meeting was meant to send a signal to Beijing, as it was very "unusual for non governmental visitors to get this kind of access".

 On 28 February 2020, Lai was arrested for illegal assembly during his attendance in the 2019–2020 Hong Kong protests, and for allegedly intimidating an Oriental Daily reporter after the reporter took photos of him in 2017.
 His case was scheduled to be heard at Eastern Law Court on 5 May.
 On 18 April 2020, Lai was among 15 high-profile democracy figures arrested in Hong Kong.
-According to a police statement, his arrest was based on suspicion of organising, publicizing or taking part in several unauthorized assemblies between August and October 2019.
+According to a police statement, his arrest was based on suspicion of organising, publicising or taking part in several unauthorized assemblies between August and October 2019.

 On 3 September 2020, Lai was found not guilty of the Oriental Daily criminal intimidation charge.

 In December 2020, BBC News interviewed him when he was temporarily out on bail and continuing his activism from Apple Daily newsroom.
 Lai tearfully admitted his fear for his family as he continues his activism.
 He stated that if he ended up in jail, then he was living his life meaningfully.
 Lai stated that "If [the government] can induce fear in you, that's the easiest way to control you", adding that inducing fear was the cheapest and most effective way to control people.